 1. Do I need a visa to Russia?

 Most nationals need a visa to travel to Russia.
-Please check if you need a visa at this link.

 2. How long does it take to obtain a Russian visa?